North American beaver: Ecology

 With protection in the late 19th and early 20th centuries, the current beaver population has rebounded to an estimated 10 to 15 million; this is a fraction of the originally estimated 100 to 200 million North American beavers before the days of the fur trade.

 A wire mesh fence installed around a tree trunk in Toronto.
 Wire mesh fences are used in an attempt to prevent beavers' damage.

-These animals are considered pests in parts of their range because their dams can cause flooding, or because their habit of felling trees can pose danger to people, as in Charlotte, North Carolina's Park Road Park.
-Because they are persistent in repairing damage to the dam, they were historically relocated or exterminated.
-Nonlethal methods of containing beaver-related flooding have been developed.
-One such flow device has been used by both the Canadian and U.S. governments, called "beaver deceivers" or levelers, invented and pioneered by wildlife biologist Skip Lisle.

 The beaver is a keystone species, increasing biodiversity in its territory through creation of ponds and wetlands.
 As wetlands are formed and riparian habitats enlarged, aquatic plants colonize newly available watery habitat.
 Insect, invertebrate, fish, mammal, and bird diversities are also expanded.
 Effects of beaver recolonization on native and non-native species in streams where they have been historically absent, particularly dryland streams, is not well-researched.